Provost Skene's House

 History, tourist information, and nearby accommodation

-By the 20th century this area of Aberdeen had become very run down, and the house was used as a residence for the poor.
-A public campaign saved the house from becoming derelict, and it was refurnished and opened as a museum in 1953.
+By the 20th century, this area of Aberdeen had become very run down, and the house was used as a residence for the poor.
+A public campaign saved the house from becoming derelict, and it was refurbished and opened as a museum in 1953.

 The interiors of the house have been furnished to represent different time periods in its history, with exhibits on the history and archaeology of Aberdeen.
 The Parlour, Bedroom, and Great Hall are furnished to show life in the 17th century, while the Dining Room and another Bedroom depict the 18th century.
 The Regency Parlour recreates the early 19th century.
 One room that has not been altered is the Painted Gallery, which houses the cycle of religious paintings commissioned by Lumsden.
 The Costume Gallery holds changing displays of period fashion.

 Address: 45 Guest Row, Aberdeen, Aberdeenshire, Scotland, AB10 1AS

 Attraction Type: Museum